rudderlabs/rudderstack-helm/README.md

 ## Prerequisites

-- Kubernetes installed and connected a cluster
+- Kubectl installed and connected to your kubernetes cluster
 - Helm installed
 - Workspace token from the [dashboard](https://app.rudderlabs.com).
 Set up your account and copy your workspace token from the top of the home page.